Kaushik00007/Portfolio/README.md

-# 🎨 Prashant Koirala Web Development Portfolio - Complete Documentation
+# 🎨 Kaushik K Portfolio - Complete Documentation

-Welcome to the comprehensive documentation for Prashant Koirala's Portfolio - a cutting-edge, award-worthy web development portfolio that showcases the intersection of stunning design and robust development.
+Welcome to the comprehensive documentation for Kaushik K's Portfolio - a cutting-edge, award-worthy web development portfolio that showcases the intersection of stunning design and robust development.
 This project represents a masterclass in modern web development, featuring seamless animations, responsive design, and an immersive user experience that draws inspiration from Awwwards-winning websites.

 ## 📋 Table of Contents
 - [Project Overview](#project-overview)